-Bing Ads rolls out Target CPA & Maximize Conversions bidding strategies
+Bing Ads debuts Target CPA, Maximize Conversions smart bidding strategies

 A campaign only needs a minimum of 15 conversions within the past 30 days to be eligible for either of the new bidding strategies.